Harvard ID cards provide access to many on-campus facilities and resources, such as:

 Stolen cards must be reported first to the Harvard University Police Department (617-495-1212), then to the Registrar’s Office.
 The replacement fee will be waived for stolen cards if you provide a copy of the police report.

-Broken cards and cards not functioning properly should be taken to the Campus Service Center.
-Do not throw away broken cards.
+Broken cards should be taken to the Campus Service Center.
 Staff will assist you and replace your card if necessary.
 There is no charge for replacement of broken cards.
+However, there is a $25 replacement cost for cards the Campus Service Center determines are intentionally damaged.